-The Connection Between Mental Health and Substance Abuse
+The Connection Between Mental Health and Substance Use

 In some cases, mental health conditions may lead to addiction.
 When someone does not get the mental health care they need, they may turn to drugs or alcohol to help them cope with their symptoms.
-While they may find relief, the feeling is fleeting, and in many cases, substance abuse will make their mental health symptoms worse.
-As a result, people may increase the amount and frequency of abuse until addiction forms.
+While they may find relief, the feeling is fleeting, and in many cases, substance use will worsen their mental health symptoms.
+As a result, people may increase the amount and frequency of use until addiction forms.

-In other instances, substance abuse may lead to a mental health condition.
-Substance use often results in isolation and various problems in a person’s life that can lead to mental illness or worsen underlying mental health symptoms.
+In other instances, substance use may lead to a mental health condition.
+Substance use often results in isolation and various problems in a person’s life, leading to mental illness or worsening underlying mental health symptoms.

 Regardless of how each disorder began, outpatient or residential drug treatment programs alone will often be ineffective long-term.
 A dual diagnosis rehab or co-occurring disorder treatment program is necessary to ensure both conditions are cared for and the individual can find lasting success in recovery.
-Recognizing these conditions early can also make a big difference.
+Early recognition of these conditions can also make a big difference.

 Unfortunately, co-occurring disorders can be progressive.
 When left untreated, the problems surrounding these conditions could escalate to alarming and dangerous levels.
 The best way to avoid these issues is to get someone into mental health and addiction treatment at the first sign of a co-occurring disorder.